Sammaye/summarise/README.md

 Makes alerts more...responsive.

-It is based around Bootstrap CSS classes and what not and is a small but quite powerful layer to make dealing with alerts on Ajax forms and other items a lot easier.
+It is based around Bootstrap CSS classes (but is not limited to Bootstrap) and what not and is a small but quite powerful layer to make dealing with alerts on Ajax forms and other items a lot easier.

 Let's get some example out there.